Kratos – Greek God of Strength

-Kratos or Cratos is an intriguing figure in Greek mythology, with conflicting stories surrounding his origins and later life.
+Kratos, or Cratos, is an intriguing figure in Greek mythology, with conflicting stories surrounding his origins and later life.
 While many younger people know the name from the God of War video game franchise, the actual character from Greek mythology is very different from the one portrayed in the game.
 So much so that the two have almost nothing in common.
+Let’s take a look at the original Kratos, his role, symbols, and importance.

 In Greek mythology, Kratos was a god and the divine personification of strength.
-He was the son of the Titans Styx and Pallas and had three siblings – Bia who represented force, Nike, the goddess of victory, and Zelus who represented zeal.
+He was the son of the Titans Styx and Pallas, and had three siblings: Bia who represented force, Nike who was the goddess of victory, and Zelus who represented zeal.

-The four of them were first seen in Hesiod’s poem Theogony with Kratos being the first to be mentioned.
-In Theogony, Kratos and his siblings lived together with Zeus as their mother Styx had requested a place for them in Zeus’ regime.
+The four siblings were first described in Hesiod’s Theogony.
+Accordingly, Kratos and his siblings lived together with Zeus, as their mother Styx had requested a place for them in Zeus’ regime.
+In other myths, however, Kratos is said to be a son of Zeus with a mortal woman.
+In this case, Kratos would be a demi-god.

 As a god of strength, Kratos is described as incredibly brutal and merciless.
-In both Theogony and subsequent works by other Greek authors, Kratos is often shown mocking and tormenting other gods and heroes, resorting to unnecessary violence whenever he desired.
+In both Theogony and subsequent works by other Greek authors, Kratos is often shown mocking and tormenting other gods and heroes.
+He resorts to unnecessary violence whenever he desired.

 Kratos and Prometheus Bound